Pollyanna (1960 film): Box office

-Disney reported in 1960 that the film made a profit "but not nearly what we expected."
+Disney reported in 1960 that the film made a profit "but not nearly what we expected".

-Jerry Griswold wrote in The New York Times on October 25, 1987, "An attempt was made to resuscitate Pollyanna in 1960 when Walt Disney released a movie based on the book.
+Jerry Griswold wrote in The New York Times on October 25, 1987: "An attempt was made to resuscitate Pollyanna in 1960 when Walt Disney released a movie based on the book.
 Time, Newsweek, and other major reviewers agreed that such an enterprise promised to be a disaster – a tearjerker of a story presented by the master of schmaltz; what surprised the critics (their opinions were unanimous) was that it was his best live-action film ever.
 But few had reckoned the curse of the book's by-then-saccharine reputation.
 When the movie failed to bring in half of the $6 million that was expected, Disney opined, 'I think the picture would have done better with a different title.
-Girls and women went to it, but men tended to stay away because it sounded sweet and sticky.'"
+Girls and women went to it, but men tended to stay away because it sounded sweet and sticky'".

-However the film has continued to be popular on television and VHS.
+The film has continued to be popular on television and home media.
+It is available to stream on Disney+.

 Awards and honors

 Hayley Mills won the 1960 Academy Juvenile Award for her performance and also received a BAFTA nomination for Best Actress.

-The film is recognized by American Film Institute in these lists: